New report shows Ireland’s Covid-19 fatality rate is up to 5.3%

 A report from the Health Protection Surveillance Centre (HPSC) on Monday shows that of the 22,671 laboratory confirmed Covid-19 cases in the Republic, some 1,203 people had died, as of midnight on Friday, May 8th.

-The HPSC’s daily epidemiological report also shows that 43.8 per cent of all coronavirus deaths are people over the age of 85-years-old, while 34.2 per cent of deaths are individuals aged between 74 and 84 -years-old.
+The HPSC’s daily epidemiological report also shows that 43.8 per cent of all coronavirus deaths are people over the age of 85, while 34.2 per cent of deaths are individuals aged between 74 and 84.

 Some 2,986 people who contracted Covid-19 were hospitalised, representing 13 per cent of total cases.
 Of those hospitalisations, only 383 were admitted to an intensive care unit.